edwardadd/WeatherApp/README.md

 * Weather isn't shown on the favourites list
 * Only the minimal weather data is used
 * There is more room for even more tests

+## What to do next time?

+* Trying something new meant there was times where I was stumped.
+For instance streams are deallocated if they are kept locally or in an AnyCancellable store.
+* Starting off with testing and as time passed moving into a more hastey state.
+Forgetting the tests and focusing on developing quicker instead.
+* I misunderstood the requirement about the weather forecast and nearly missed it.